IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 __Windows:__ `%UserProfile%\.android\avd\IndiGO_Test_Device_API_30.avd\config.ini`

-Otherwise it could be in one of the other `.avd` folders at that location.
+Otherwise it could be in one of the other `.avd` directories at that location.

 When you have found the `config.ini` file, you can try a few things: